cjschen/homepage/Caching in Selenium.md

 }
 ```

-But because, it would mean that
+But because we were essentially negating a wait for statement, it would mean that we were waiting for a really long timeout.

-The fix was easy

 #### Caching (or lack thereof)